huntresslabs/log4shell-tester/README.md

 addresses at your specific "view" URL (presented through a button on the index page).

-All entries in the cache of a 30 minute time-out.
+All entries in the cache have a 30 minute time-out.
 This means that 30 minutes after your last request, all results will be gone from the Redis cache forever.

 ## Building